juhye0p/juhye0p/README.md

 # About me
-Vulnerability Researcher at STEALIEN, Republic of Korea.
+Senior Researcher at STEALIEN, Republic of Korea.
 - Pwn
 - Reverse Engineering